-In July 2019, City staff issued a Request for Proposals (RFP) to hire consultants to complete a Comprehensive Sign Ordinance Update, with proposals due in September.
-Two proposals were received and interviews with City staff were held on October 16, 2019.
-A proposed contract with the selected firm is scheduled to be considered by the City Council on December 2, 2019.
-However, because of the extensive public and business outreach and the time (approximately 12 months) needed to complete a Comprehensive Sign Ordinance Update, City staff is currently proposing some minor amendments to the Sign Ordinance, mostly in North Merced and focused on Shopping Center Signs, to address some immediate needs raised by prospective and existing businesses in the City.
+In July 2019, City staff issued a Request for Proposals (RFP) to hire consultants to complete a Comprehensive Sign Ordinance Update, with proposals due on September 13, 2019.
+(Two proposals were received and interviews with City staff are scheduled for October 16, 2019.)
+However, because of the extensive public and business outreach and the time (approximately 12-18 months) needed to complete a Comprehensive Sign Ordinance Update, City staff is currently proposing some minor amendments to the Sign Ordinance, mostly in North Merced and focused on Shopping Center Signs, to address some immediate needs raised by prospective and existing businesses in the City.